neoforged/.github/primers/1.21.2/index.md

 - `net.minecraft.world.level.pathfinder.PathFinder#setMaxVisitedNodes` - Sets the maximum number of nodes that can be visited.
 - `net.minecraft.world.level.portal.DimensionTransition#withRotation` - Updates the entity's spawn rotation.
 - `net.minecraft.world.phys`
+    - `AABB`
-    - `AABB#clip` - Clips the vector inside the given bounding box, or returns an empty optional if there is no intersection.
+        - `clip` - Clips the vector inside the given bounding box, or returns an empty optional if there is no intersection.
+        - `collidedAlongVector` - Returns whether this box collided with one of the bounding boxes provided in the list along the provided movement vector.
+        - `getBottomCenter` - Gets the bottom center of the bounding box as a vector.
     - `Vec3`
         - `add`, `subtract` - Translates the vector and returns a new object.
         - `horizontal` - Returns the horizontal components of the vector.
+- `net.minecraft.world.phys.shapes`
-- `net.minecraft.world.phys.shapes.CollisionContext`
+    - `CollisionContext`
         - `of(Entity, boolean)` - Creates a new entity collision context, where the `boolean` determines whether the entity can always stand on the provided fluid state.
         - `getCollisionShape` - Returns the collision shape collided with.
+    - `VoxelShape#move(Vec3)` - Offsets the voxel shape by the provided vector.
 - `net.minecraft.world.ticks.ScheduledTick#toSavedTick` - Converts a scheduled tick to a saved tick.

 ### List of Changes